elo33011/netascode_campus_design/design.md

 ## Data Models

-This design is constructed from a set of data models which provides a structure for the "source of truth" information that the automation tools will need.
-The models are used to render, validate, deploy and maintainthe configurations over automated workflows.
-Every data model below also has a JSON Schema under [`schemas/`](schemas/)
+This design is constructed from a set of data models which provides a structure for the "source of truth" information required by the design.
+The data model is embedded with the value so that it can be used by the automation to render, deploy and validate the configurations.
+Every data modelis governed by a JSON Schema under [`schemas/`](schemas/)

 ### Design Driven Models

-Design driven models define the physical and logical network topology.
-Endpoint Service has been taken out as a separate data model since it will be frequently reused in BAU.
+Design driven models are specific models created for this design.
+They defines the physical and logical network topology, as well as the endpoint service (i.e. interface configurations) required on the access switches.

 | Data Model | Purpose | JSON Schema |
 |---|---|---|